naninovel/docs/docs/api/index.md

 --- | --- | ---
 <span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID  Required parameter: parameter should always be specified">actorIds</span> | string list | IDs of the actors to hide.
 time | decimal | Duration (in seconds) of the fade animation.
-Default value: 0.35 seconds.
+Default value: 0.35 seconds. remove | boolean | Whether to remove (destroy) the actor after it's hidden.
+Use to unload resources associated with the actor and prevent memory leaks.

 </div>